Chapter 17.100

 4. Construction of a detached living area.

-F. The maximum size of an accessory dwelling shall not exceed eight hundred square feet, or no more than sixty-six percent of primary dwelling floor area, whichever is smaller.
-The maximum height of an ADU shall not exceed twenty feet; except the height of a structure containing an ADU over a garage (carriage house) may be increased to twenty-five feet to match the existing roof pitch of the primary residence.
+F. The maximum size of an accessory dwelling shall not exceed one thousand square feet.
+The maximum height of an ADU shall not exceed twenty-four feet; except the height of a structure containing an ADU over a garage (carriage house) may be increased to match the existing roof pitch of the primary residence, not to exceed thirty-five feet.
+If the height limitation on the primary residence is less than twenty-four feet, the maximum height of the ADU shall not exceed that limitation.

 G. The minimum size of an accessory dwelling unit shall not be less than two hundred five square feet.